Congestion Relief for the HWY 78 Corridor

 Charleston County, in partnership with the South Carolina Department of Transportation (SCDOT) is proposing to make improvements to HWY 78 from Rivers Avenue (US 52) to the intersection of HWY 78 and Berlin G. Myers Parkway (SC 165).
 The Project is generally located along the existing alignment of HWY 78 for approximately 8.0 miles between Rivers Avenue and Berlin G. Myers Parkway.

 This project is currently funded by Charleston County as part of the Transportation Sales Tax Program.
-The project will follow the provisions of the National Environmental Policy Act (NEPA) as to remain eligible for federal funding and to ultimately comply with provisions of Section 404 of the Clean Water Act.
+The project will follow the Federal Environmental Process as to remain eligible for federal funding and to ultimately comply with provisions of Section 404 of the Clean Water Act.

 Latest Developments & Next Steps